-- 9.16.1 A Member must understand the applicable standard and ensure their work is in compliance. - 9.16.2 In order not to mislead an Intended User of an external appraisal for financial reporting, all four items listed below must be conducted independently by an External Valuer.
-If all four items are not carried out, the resultant opinions cannot be regarded as an external appraisal: - 9.16.2.i.
-An Inspection of the subject property sufficient enough to estimate its Highest and Best Use, adequately describe the Real Estate, and make meaningful comparisons. - 9.16.2.ii.
-A test of a reasonable sample of major tenant lease documents to ensure rental terms match the landlord's rent roll and to check for renewal options, termination options, etc. - 9.16.2.iii.
-The utilization of independent market-based assumptions in the development of cash flow, not simply acceptance of the management cash flow and the implicit Assumptions therein. [see 9.7.6] - 9.16.2.iv.
+- 9.17.1 A Member must understand the applicable standard and ensure their work is in compliance. - 9.17.2 In order not to mislead an Authorized Client or Authorized User of an external appraisal for financial reporting, all four items listed below must be conducted independently by an External Valuer.
+If all four items are not carried out, the resultant opinions cannot be regarded as an external appraisal: - 9.17.2.i.
+An Inspection of the subject property sufficient to estimate its Highest and Best Use, adequately describe the Real Estate, and make meaningful comparisons. - 9.17.2.ii.
+A test of a reasonable sample of major tenant lease documents to ensure rental terms match the landlord's rent roll and to check for renewal options, termination options, etc. - 9.17.2.iii.
+The utilization of independent market-based assumptions in the development of cash flow, not simply acceptance of the management cash flow and the implicit Assumptions therein. [see 9.8.6] - 9.17.2.iv.
 The reliance on market data/yields that have been independently developed in a manner that is consistent with the development of the subject property cash flow.
-Meaningful comparisons are critical for consistency, accuracy and transparency. [see 9.7.5]
+Meaningful comparisons are critical for consistency, accuracy, and transparency. [see 9.8.5]